guischmid/Astro-Praktikum/README.md

 Here is the translation of the chapter titles into English:

+- Chapter 1: Introduction (No protocols created)
+- Chapter 2: Physical properties of stars (No protocols created)
 - Chapter 3: Determination of Spectral Classes and Luminosity Analysis of Stars
 - Chapter 4: Cepheids and the Galactic Distance Scale
 - Chapter 5: Determination of Escape Velocity and the Hubble Constant